30 Kitchen Staples That Don’t Go Bad for Years

 If you typically opt for imitation vanilla over pure vanilla extract because of the cost, you may want to reconsider your habit.
 While the fake stuff goes bad in as little as two years, the real stuff has an indefinite shelf life—and it tastes better, too.

 There are loads of reasons to give three cheers for chia seeds.
-Not only do they contain all nine essential amino acids, they're also a potent source of fiber and ALAs (a type of omega-3s that can decrease the risk of heart disease).
+Not only do they contain all nine essential amino acids, but they’re also a potent source of fiber and ALAs (a type of omega-3s that can decrease the risk of heart disease).
 And when stored in an airtight container in the fridge, they remain tasty and safe to eat for up to a year.

 Even if you wouldn’t dare dream of sipping the stuff, many cooking and baking enthusiasts keep instant coffee in the kitchen to infuse a coffee flavor into recipes.
 Since the powder is more concentrated than the freshly brewed stuff, it’s actually a great tactic—and an affordable one at that.
 Once you spend a buck or two on a container, it should last up to two years if left unopened.